 A creative, practical driveway is a unique way to add value and décor to your home.
 Whether you’re updating your existing driveway or taking on new construction, you have more options today than ever.

-Concrete is another very popular option for driveways, and one that allows for endless creativity.
-Whereas asphalt driveways are limited to a black hue with an oxidation process that weathers the color density over time (although some can apply color similar to an asphalt tennis court application which can be cost prohibitive), concrete driveways can be customized to almost any color and texture pattern you prefer.
+A concrete paved driveway allows for endless creativity.
+Whereas asphalt driveways are limited to a black hue with an oxidation process that weathers the color density over time (some can apply color similar to an asphalt tennis court application which can be cost-prohibitive), concrete driveways can be customized to almost any color and texture pattern you prefer.
 Or really step it up with polished concrete highlighted with colored stone.

 Traditional asphalt paved driveways and concrete provide consistent performance throughout the seasons.
 However, incorporating geothermal technology gives these headlining materials an extra kick.
 In addition to easier snow removal, this also works well for outdoor hot tub or pool areas, making your walk from house to the hot tub feel a lot shorter in our cold winter months.

-Among the more understated and elegant options, gravel or stone pebble driveways are also durable and the most cost-effective, although snow removal may cause some challenges with the loose stone.
+Among the more understated and elegant options, gravel or stone pebble driveways are also durable and the most cost-effective.
+They also require more long term maintenance and snow removal may cause some challenges with the loose stone.